marc-berends/indigo-api-express/README.md

 # indigo-api-express

-Backend Express.js app with TypeScript, hosting a Swagger UI.
+Backend Express.js app with TypeScript and JWT authentication, hosting a Swagger UI.

 ## Installation
 Run in a terminal at the root directory: